AtharvaMutekar/UI-UX-of-products/README.md

 #  UI/UX & AI Product Design Portfolio

 Welcome!
-Here is a curated collection of my UI/UX case studies and interactive AI prototypes built with Figma and Lovable.
+Here is a curated collection of my UI/UX case studies and interactive AI prototypes built with Lovable.

 ---